joshuadavidnelson/disable-blog/readme.txt

 1. Add the plugin viw Plugins > Add New, or manually upload the `disable-blog` plugin folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==

-= Why Not Disable Comments Entirely? =
+= Can I Disable Comments? =

-This could be done, but other post types (like Pages) may have comment support.
-If you would like to disable comments, try the [Disable Comments](https://wordpress.org/plugins/disable-comments/) plugin.
+Other post types (like Pages) may have comment support and other great plugins exist that can disable comments, so this feature was not part of the initial development of this plugin.
+A future release will include options to disable comments, but until then if you would like to disable comments, try the [Disable Comments](https://wordpress.org/plugins/disable-comments/) plugin.

 = I want to delete my posts and comments. =

 Deactivate the plugin, delete your posts (which will delete related comments), and delete any tags or categories you might want to remove as well.
-Then reactivate the plugin to hide everything.
+Then reactivate the Disable Blog to hide everything again.

 = How can I disable author archives? =

+Author archives are automatically created by WordPress for every user (example url: `example.com/author/author-name`.
+Typically these archives show posts by that user and possibly they biographical information.
+So many plugins and themes use author archives for other purposes - account page, profile page, etc. For that reason disabling author archives is currently only available with this plugin via a filter.

-If you're not using the built-in WP author archives (typically at `example.com/author/joshua` urls) and would like to disable them entirely, add the following to your theme functions.php file or a custom plugin file: `add_filter( 'dwpb_disable_author_archives', '__return_true' );`.
+If you're not using the built-in WP author archives for other purposes and would like to disable them entirely, add the following to your theme functions.php file or a custom plugin file:

+`add_filter( 'dwpb_disable_author_archives', '__return_true' );`.

 If author archives are not disabled, the plugin adds functionality to support custom post types on author archives by passing an array of post type slugs to `dwpb_author_archive_post_types` filter - however, theme support is usually needed to disable custom content types correctly.

 = How can I change the plugin's behavior? =

 There are numerous filters available to change the way this plugin works.
-Refer to the [GitHub page](https://github.com/joshuadavidnelson/disable-blog) or reach out on the [support forums](https://wordpress.org/support/plugin/disable-blog) if you have any questions.
+Refer to the [GitHub page](https://github.com/joshuadavidnelson/disable-blog/) for more details, the [wiki](https://disable.blog/docs) for examples, or reach out on the [support forums](https://wordpress.org/support/plugin/disable-blog/) if you have any questions.

 == Changelog ==